linsea/UniversalVideoView/README.md

     to prevent the system from recreate the Activity while phone rotation.

 # Customization
+##`UniversalVideoView` attribute

- * `uvv_fitXY` attribute for `UniversalVideoView`, Video scale to fill the VideoView's dimension or keep Aspect Ratio (default) likes Android framework VideoView.
+ * `uvv_fitXY`, Video scale to fill the VideoView's dimension or keep Aspect Ratio (default) likes Android framework VideoView.
+ * `uvv_autoRotation`, auto switch to landscape(fullscreen) or portrait mode according to the orientation sensor.

+##`UniversalMediaController` attribute
- * `uvv_scalable` attribute for `UniversalMediaController`, show or hide the scale button. if you will not play the video in fullscreen.
+ * `uvv_scalable`, show or hide the scale button. if you will not play the video in fullscreen.

 # TODO
  * Brightness control on `UniversalMediaController`.
  * Volume Control on `UniversalMediaController`.
- * Auto switch to full screen on landscape mode.

 # License